-- Fixed Interest Rate is preferred by customers who are in their late 40’s as they have decent time in hands before their retirement.
-As they are safe with respect to rise in the interest rate or equated monthly installments (EMIs).
-Moreover, they are no longer debt ridden by this time of their age.
+- Fixed Interest Rate is preferred by customers who are in their late 40’s as they have a decent time in hands before their retirement.
+As they are safe with respect to rise in the interest rate or equated monthly instalments (EMIs).
+Moreover, they are no longer debt-ridden by this time of their age.

 - Whereas in case of floating interest rate, people who are in their late 20’s should opt for a floating rate of interest as they have plenty of time to repay the loan, as well as they may witness a decrease in interest rate several times during the loan tenure.

 At Paisabazaar.com you can check, compare and pick from best available home loan options offered by leading banks and NBFCs.
 You can also check your home loan eligibility.
 There you can pick the type of interest rate whether fixed or floating as per your choice and requirement.
 Also, you can check your EMIs as per the selected interest rate type from Paisabazaar’s online tool of Home Loan EMI calculator.